Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for West Bridgewater's Soil Conditions

-West Bridgewater's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-According to the UMass Extension Turf Program, optimal mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which makes up 50-70% of Massachusetts shade mixes.
-The One-Third Rule—never removing more than 1/3 of the blade height at a time—prevents turf stress.
-Mower blades should be sharpened every 20-25 hours of use.
-Local soils are typically acidic (pH 5.5-6.5), so periodic lime applications are recommended.
-For detailed soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
+West Bridgewater's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
+The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the grass blade in a single mowing.
+Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
+Local soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 West Bridgewater Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands and protected areas in West Bridgewater is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Mowing near wetlands, vernal pools, and other protected areas in West Bridgewater is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
-Wildlife protection is critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is advised for any work near sensitive habitats.
+Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to ensure compliance and protect local biodiversity.

 West Bridgewater Conservation Commission